usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 # 1. Description

 This data transfer specification defines the format and required information for data to be ingested into the Measured Spectrum Occupancy Database (MSOD).
-MSOD is being developed in a collaborative effort between NTIA’s Institute for Telecommunication Sciences (ITS) and NIST’s Information Technology Laboratory (ITL).
+MSOD is being developed in a collaborative effort between NTIA’s Institute for Telecommunication Sciences (ITS) and NIST’s Communication Technology Laboratory (CTL).
+The MSOD system consists of a federated server infrastructure and sensors that send data to the server.
+The focus of this document is a specicfication of the data format and transport for transferring information from sensors to the server.

+Identifiers and mappings:

+1. Each sensor is identified by a globally unique SensorID and is authenticated by a <SensorID,SensorKey> pair.
+This is sent with every Meta-Data message sent to the server by the sensor and allows the server to authenticate the sensor.
+A sensor is associated with a single server.

+2. Each server is identified by a globally unique ServerID and is authenticated by a <ServerID,ServerKey> pair.
+This is sent by the server on every Federation message and allows peer servers to authenticate federation metadata.
+The data format for the metadata exchanges between servers for the purpose of federation is outside the scope of this document.

+Interactions with the Server:

+Sensors report data either by periodically POSTing readings or streaming sending power spectrums periodically as a vector through a persistant secure TCP connection.
+Streaming Sensors may also be set up to capture I/Q data for forensic analysis.

+A sensor that is set up to capture I/Q data is armed by the server to enable capture, after which it captures the data based on a local trigger.
+The signal to ARM the sensor is sent from the server via the persistent TCP connection which it establishes with the server.
+When a sensor is in the ARMed state, it may capture I/Q data based on a local detection criterion such as energy detection.
+When an ARMed sensor captures I/Q data, it POSTs an EVENT message to the server, indicating that it has captured data.
+Later, the sensor may further analyze the data and post another "Event" message to the server indicating that specific features such as Base Station identifier have been detected.
+The POSted "Event" Message contains information to correlate it to the previous Capture.

-# 2. Format
+# 2. Meta-data message format

 The messages between sensor and MSOD will be in JavaScript Object Notation (JSON).
 The following is an example of a JSON Loc (Location) message (to be defined below):

 ```json
 {